 Cross the road and then you are back on familiar territory.
 Now… you hit “The Wall” - both literally and figuratively.
 Get over this 12 ft rock sucker, and your in like flinn.
 Think outside the box, look for ways around, or just POWER THE F OVER IT.
 Use help from other runners!
 After the wall you will wind your way through a beach with MANY picnickers and fisherman.
 Be courteous as you pass people.

 Cross that finish line and relish the personal acheivement!!
 Well done.
 Now go enjoy that food and beer you worked hard for - give me a big HELLO if you see me.

 911 and 301-219-6149 (Nick) if anything is serious

 There is a single large river crossing.
-The course will go straight across the Patapsco River after mile 1 (sorry, I couldn't figure out how to put it later in the course).
-The water depth is around 1 foot deep, no higher than your knee.
+The course will go straight across the Patapsco River around mile 7 (halfway through).
+The water depth is around 3 feet deep, no higher than your waist.
 Let me tell you, it will feel very nice on a hot July day!
 If you can help it, wear shoes that drain well.

 Be warned that the aid stations will be manned by volunteers and could become vacated before you arrive at the final ones.
 Water will continue to be stocked as best as we can, for as long as we can.
 Hikers expecting to take more than 6 hours, should bring water bottles big enough to supply themselves after Aid Station 2 (mile 8).There is a water fountain and bathroom at Aid Station 2.

 Each persons effort will be timed and placed.
-Tom Green will be timing and recording and officiating and posting throughout the race.
+We will be timing and recording and officiating and posting throughout the race.
 The goal of this challenge is to FINISH.
 Timing is secondary.
 Despite this, we want to encourage vigorous activity - but no prizes for top race finishers.